rajputakhil/Package/README.md

-Python Progrm = Modules + Packages
+Python Program = Modules + Packages
 ====

   1. This is a step-by-step demonstration to divide Python code base into clean, efficient __modules__ using Python __packages__.